coredataengineers/CDE-BOOTCAMP/12_apache_kafka/07-Consumer-and-Configurations.md

 * A dashboard that reads real-time user activity.
 * A fraud detection system that consumes payment events.
 * A database sync service that consumes topic data and writes it into a table.

+## How Consumers Work

+When a consumer subscribes to a topic:

+* Kafka assigns one or more **partitions** from that topic to the consumer.
+* The consumer reads messages in order (based on **offsets**).
+* After processing each message, it can commit the offset, meaning “*I’ve read this message; move to the next.*”

+If a consumer crashes and restarts, it resumes reading from the last committed offset, not from the beginning.